 You can see your last ten doctor visits and filled prescriptions.
 NOTE: If you see the same doctor multiple times, or refill a prescription, you’ll only see the most recent visit or filled prescription.

 The MyBlue Member App is available to most members, including students.
-However, the app isn't available if you're 17 years old or younger; in the Federal Employee Program (FEP); Blue Benefit Administrators (BBA); Ancillary only; Medicare Advantage or standalone Part D plans; or if you have standalone dental, vision, or wellness coverage.
+However, the app isn't available if you're 17 years old or younger; in the Federal Employee Program (FEP); Blue Benefit Administrators (BBA); Ancillary only.

-The MyBlue member App is compatible with Android OS 5.1 and above and iOs 11 and above.
+The MyBlue member app is compatible with Android OS 10 and 11, and iOs 13 and 14.

 It depends.
 In some cases, you may not be able to access the MyBlue Member App if you are in a blocked location.
 Some countries are on a blocked list due to malware or security risks.